5th March, 2025

 Indirect (hidden) costs of accidents

 In what is often referred to as an 'accident iceberg', the majority of the costs from an accident are hidden below the surface.
-And just like the titanic, they can sink your business, and indirect costs are unlikely to be covered by insurance.
+And just like when the iceberg hit the Titanic - they can sink your business.

-Figure 6 shows that over half of the total cost in 2017/18 fell on individuals, whilst the remainder was shared between employers and government – a similar profile as in earlier years.
+Figure 3 shows that around £12.6 billion (over half) of the total cost in 2022/23 fell on individuals, whilst the remainder was shared between employers (£4.1 billion) and government (£4.9 billion) – a similar profile as in earlier years.

 person with a back injury